hauckshane/DataViz_Final_Project/updates.md

 ## March 28 end of class

 Mainly worked on learning to create radar charts.
 Also continued to work on fixing the differing datasets so they have matching names.

+## March 30 beginning of class

+Worked on creating the backbone of my shinyapp.
+Made it so you can select a player and it will show you their individual radar chart.
+Also continued to work on fixing the differing datasets so they have matching names in excel.